Municipal elections will be held Monday, October 18, 2021.

 The councillor's job is to work with other council members to set the overall direction of the municipality through their role as a policy maker.
 The policies that council sets are the guidelines for administration to follow as it does the job of running a municipality.
 A councillor will spend a lot of time while on council creating new policies and programs or reviewing the current ones to make sure they are working as they should.

-The MD of Bighorn is made up of four wards.
-They include:
+The Municipal District of Bighorn is made up of four wards.